-The Government celebrates those local authorities who offer equivalent financial support already and have removed such barriers, and has said it will encourage all local authorities to review their own policies to better identify and support kinship carers in the interim ahead of the strategy.
-Stable Homes highlights that “this often makes good financial sense for local authorities, kinship carers and, ultimately, for children and their outcomes”.
+The Government has previously celebrated those local authorities who offer equivalent financial support already.
+Stable Homes, Built on Love highlights that “this often makes good financial sense for local authorities, kinship carers and, ultimately, for children and their outcomes”.
 It argues the provision of flexible funding for kinship arrangements makes economic sense, noting that some local authorities have seen a financial benefit – particularly where this has reduced the numbers of children in care – and encourages others to follow suit.
 The Government has said “we do not want local authorities and partners to feel the need to wait for permission to act now” and that local authorities should “feel confident to pursue approaches and ways of working that we know are the right ones”, including the provision of financial support for kinship carers.

-The Lords Public Services Committee in its response to the children’s social care implementation strategy has recently too encouraged the Government to go further in the forthcoming kinship care strategy, suggesting that it “should ensure that sufficient financial support for those caring for their kin is provided regardless of whether the arrangement is formal or informal, and that it is consistent across England.
+The Lords Public Services Committee in its response to the children’s social care implementation strategy had also encouraged the Government to go further and suggested that it “should ensure that sufficient financial support for those caring for their kin is provided regardless of whether the arrangement is formal or informal, and that it is consistent across England.
 Additional funding should be allocated to local authorities to provide this support in the immediate future.”

 The Government should listen to the evidence included within the implementation strategy on the elevated exposure of kinship families to poverty and financial insecurity, including that from our recent surveys.
 Elsewhere in its strategy, the Government recognised the value of strong financial support for carers raising vulnerable children, including within plans to test Family Network Support Packages and to raise the National Minimum Allowance for foster carers by 12.43%.
 In the 2023 Spring Budget, the Government too announced an increase in the threshold at which foster carers (including kinship foster carers) eligible for Qualifying Care Relief begin to pay tax.
 The success of other reforms such as these depend on closing the significant gaps in support which exist for kinship families moving towards permanence.

 The Government should also work with local authorities to ensure kinship carers can access the emergency financial support they need right now, particularly as the cost of living crisis continues to have a significant impact on families across the country.
 Our Breaking Point report found that 1 in 10 kinship households had run out of food and couldn’t afford to buy more in the last two weeks.
 Existing special guardianship guidance is very clear that “financial issues should not be the sole reason for a special guardianship arrangement failing to survive”.
-Whilst ongoing work to explore a financial allowance is crucial to deliver long-term financial security, too many families are in poverty today, and any mandated allowance wouldn’t be in place before the next Parliament.
+Whilst ongoing work to explore a financial allowance is crucial to deliver long-term financial security, too many families are in poverty today.
 As such, the Government should consider additional targeted funding for kinship families and others supported by children’s social care services, particularly where there is an identified risk to permanence or of family breakdown.

 Kinship care leave

-This also follows the recommendation made by the Independent Review of Children’s Social Care last year that paid leave on a par with adoption leave is introduced for special guardians and kinship carers with a child arrangements order where the child would otherwise be in care, along with a similar recommendation made by the House of Lords Children and Families Act 2014 Committee.
+The Independent Review of Children’s Social Care also recommended that paid leave on a par with adoption leave should be introduced for special guardians and kinship carers with a child arrangements order where the child would otherwise be in care, and a similar recommendation was also made by the House of Lords Children and Families Act 2014 Committee.

 Family Network Pilots should include testing of how local authorities can support kinship carers with navigating changes to their employment, such as compensating for lost hours at work and helping with securing more flexible working arrangements.
 This will be particularly important for informal kinship carers who do not have a legal order securing their family arrangement and may not benefit directly from future statutory entitlements to paid leave.

 At Kinship, we will continue our work engaging with employers to develop our Kinship Friendly Employers scheme and encourage organisations to adopt paid leave and other supportive policies ahead of potential future rights for kinship carers, building on the success of early adopters such as Tesco, John Lewis Partnership and Card Factory.
 Many kinship carers who might not benefit from a statutory paid leave policy on a par with adoption leave would still be well-served by greater understanding of and support with other workplace entitlements, including the option of shorter periods of leave, altered working hours or more flexible working arrangements.

 Training and support for kinship carers

-Delivery of a national programme of training and support should help to deliver consistent and high-quality help for kinship carers of all types, and reduce the current postcode lottery of provision.
+Delivery of a national offer of training, advice and information should help to deliver consistent and high-quality help for kinship carers of all types, and reduce the current postcode lottery of provision.
 This is crucial as only 2 in 10 kinship carers told us they’d received any preparation support before or shortly after their child moved in, and nearly 8 in 10 said they weren’t getting the local authority support they needed to meet their child’s needs.
 Of those who had received local authority support, 25% rated this as ‘very poor’.